Traditional Vietnamese wedding: Traditional Wedding Clothes

 A typical wedding gown for both the bride and groom.
-Nowadays, some gowns take on Western influences, such as a long train in the back or wearing colors besides the typical blue and red palette.
+Nowadays, some gowns take on Western influences, such as a long train in the back or wearing colours besides the typical blue and red palette.

-Việt phục have always been diverse depending on the area and occasion, so wedding clothes varied in style and trend throughout history.
+Traditional Vietnamese clothes have always been diverse depending on the area and occasion, so wedding clothes varied in style and trend throughout history.
 It was only after 1744 and during Nguyễn dynasty that men and women began to wear very elaborate áo tấc (ancient formal áo dài with long sleeves) for their wedding ceremonies; this tradition still continues into the modern era with various trends and styles over the years.
 Nowadays, men would either follow suit with their own male version of the Áo dài or wear a tuxedo.

-The traditional gowns were modeled after the áo nhật bình (worn by royalty women and ladies) of Nguyễn dynasty members of the court.
-The fashion trend of the Nguyễn dynasty has remained popular and is still used today by Vietnamese individuals both in and outside of Vietnam, with some couples altering the design slightly to modernize or suit their taste; the silhouette of the traditional gown still remains the same.
+The traditional gowns were modelled after the áo nhật bình (worn by royalty women and ladies) of Nguyễn dynasty members of the court.
+The fashion trend of the Nguyễn dynasty has remained popular and is still used today by Vietnamese individuals both in and outside of Vietnam, with some couples altering the design slightly to modernise or suit their taste; the silhouette of the traditional gown still remains the same.
 The wedding gown compared to other traditional Vietnamese clothes is more intricate in terms of design and only reserved for the wedding days.

-For brides, the outfit includes an extravagant (often transparent) outer cloak; some brides choose to not wear it in favor of showing off their dresses more or replace the cloak with an attached cape instead.
-Traditionally, no jewelry will be worn by the bride until later on in the ceremony; if worn, it was typically simple and can be easily taken off.
+For brides, the outfit includes an extravagant (often transparent) outer cloak; some brides choose to not wear it in favour of showing off their dresses more or replace the cloak with an attached cape instead.
+Traditionally, no jewellery will be worn by the bride until later on in the ceremony; if worn, it was typically simple and can be easily taken off.
 Both brides and grooms, if the groom chooses to wear áo dài as well, wear a headpiece called a khăn vấn; the turban can range from simple and small to elaborate and big.
 Women would wear the female variation of the headpiece while men would wear the male one, which is smaller and simpler than the bride's.
 Both headpieces can be matching or contrasting the color of their gowns.